krzemienski/awesome-from-stars/README.md

 * [langchain-ai/langchain](https://github.com/langchain-ai/langchain): The agent engineering platform.
 * [tmc/langchaingo](https://github.com/tmc/langchaingo): LangChain for Go, the easiest way to write LLM-based programs in Go
 * [langflow-ai/langflow](https://github.com/langflow-ai/langflow): Langflow is a powerful tool for building and deploying AI-powered agents and workflows.
-* [langfuse/langfuse](https://github.com/langfuse/langfuse): 🪢 Open source AI engineering platform: LLM evals, observability, metrics, prompt management, playground, datasets.
-Integrates with OpenTelemetry, LangChain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
+* [langfuse/langfuse](https://github.com/langfuse/langfuse): 🪢 Open source agent evals & observability: Trace, evaluate, and improve LLM applications with one open platform.
 * [langchain-ai/langgraph](https://github.com/langchain-ai/langgraph): Build resilient agents.
 * [darwin-lau/langmanus](https://github.com/darwin-lau/langmanus): A community-driven AI automation framework that builds upon the incredible work of the open source community.
 Our goal is to combine language models with specialized tools for tasks like web search, crawling, and Python code execution, while giving back to the community that made this possible.
 * [langroid/langroid](https://github.com/langroid/langroid): Harness LLMs with Multi-Agent Programming